-The Massachusetts Bible Society, soon to celebrate two centuries of service to the communities of faith, is a survival – reminding one of the voluntary associations and Bible-centered culture of an earlier America.
+The Massachusetts Bible Society, celebrating more than two centuries of service to the communities of faith, is a survival story – reminding one of the voluntary associations and Bible-centered culture of an earlier America.
 Even more, it’s a survivor – through successive seasons demonstrating the resilience and sense of mission present in its founders.
 Most of all, entering the twenty-first century, it is a servant – recognizing that in “one book, many voices” there is the timeless call to continuing education and spiritual renewal through our love of God and neighbor.

 On Saturday, June 17, 1809, William Ellery Channing, William Phillips and Thomas Dawes petitioned the General Court of the Commonwealth of Massachusetts for the use of the Representatives chamber on July 6.
 The meeting was to invite “many persons of all denominations” to gather and organize a Bible society in the Commonwealth.
 Channing was the “liberal Christian” minister of Federal Street Church, Phillips a wealthy Boston merchant and “orthodox Christian” who was representative to the legislature, and Dawes a “liberal” who served as a respected judge at several levels.
 The petition was swiftly granted.